nkemrogo/foss-project-leached-lime/README.md

 # 🏫 Hostel Complaint Management System

 A **Hostel Complaint Management System** designed to streamline how students track and respond to issues within a hostel environment
 The system allows students to log complaints, track progress, and receive updates — while admins can efficiently manage, assign, and resolve them.
-Also allows admins see said complaints
+Also allows admins see said complaints.

 ---